biniyamNib/Rainfall_Predicting_Model/README.md

 ## Project Overview

-This project aims to predict whether it will rain tomorrow in Australia using historical weather data.
+This project aims to predict whether it will rain tomorrow in using historical weather data.
 The problem is framed as a **binary classification task**, where the target variable is `RainTomorrow` (Yes/No).
 The project involves data exploration, preprocessing, model training, evaluation, and deployment.

 ## Table of Contents